-External distractions cause many drivers to get into trouble, such as cellphones, passengers, or driving past a recent smashed-up car.
+External distractions cause many drivers to get into trouble, such as cellphones, passengers, or driving past a recently smashed-up car.

 However, many of the drivers I work with struggle with internal distractions.